lsandig/Kirstine.jl/docs/src/math.md

 # Mathematical Background

 Terms and notations in the field of experimental design vary between authors.
-This pages documents the notation for `Kirstine.jl`.
+This page documents the notation for `Kirstine.jl`.

 !!! warning